Peibolvig/jgrampro/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 How to write grammar rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Grammar rules for Jgrampro have 2 kinds of elements:
+Grammar rules for JGramPro have 2 kinds of elements:

-    * **Morpheme info [ ex. です(v-aux) ]**: The morpheme to match and it's Part Of Speech(POS) tag.
+    * **Morpheme info [ ex. です(v-aux) ]**:

+        The morpheme to match and it's Part Of Speech(POS) tag.
 POS tags are always between parentheses.

-        :Note: To see a list with the available POS tags, open *docs/available_pos_tags.rst*
+        :Note: See :ref:`Part Of Speech Tags` for a list with the available POS tags
     * **Placeholder char [ 〜 ]** : Indicates that one or more chars (whatever they are) must match in the place it is within the rule.

 So, if we take the rule "〜は(prt)〜だ(v-aux)", we are saying that to comply with it, the sentence has to: